keval1x/TeamProject06/README.md

 # TeamProject06

-THIS BRANCH IS NOT FINAL, DO NOT USE FOR DEMOO
+THIS BRANCH IS NOT FINAL, DO NOT USE FOR DEMO

 temporary branch with unmodified codebases, will all be matching themes in next push, and dashboard2 will be included